What is special about the divisors of 24?: Dirichlet's theorem on primes in an arithmetic progression

 \section{Dirichlet's theorem on primes in an arithmetic progression}

-In this section I will use Dirichlet's theorem on primes in an arithmetic progression to give a proof of our main result.
-Dirichlet proved the following theorem in 1837 which is a far-reaching extension of Euclid's theorem on the infinitude of primes and is one of the most beautiful results in all of number theory.
+Dirichlet proved the following theorem in 1837 which is a far-reaching extension of Euclid's theorem on the infinitude of primes.
 It states that given any two integers $s$ and $t$ that are relatively prime, the arithmetic progression $\{ s x + t \, | \, x \text{ is a non-negative integer} \}$ contains infinitely many prime numbers; see \cite[Page 401]{NivenZuckerman}.
+This result is one of the most beautiful results in all of number theory.

 Let $n$ be an integer which has the diagonal property.
 So $n$ has the property that, for any prime $p$ which does not divide $n$, $n\, |\, p^{2} - 1$.
 If $n \, | \, p^{2 } - 1$, then for every prime divisor $q$ of $n$, $q$ divides either $p -1$ or $p+1$.
 In other words, every prime $p$ that does not divide $n$ has to be of the form $qx + 1$ or $qx -1$ for each prime divisor $q$ of $n$.
 This is clearly a very strong condition on $n$.
-If there is a prime divisor $q_{0}$ of $n$ which is bigger than $3$, then there will be an arithmetic progression $\{ q_{0}x + r \, | \, x \ge 0\}$, where $r \ne 0, 1,$ or $q_0-1$ and $0 \le r \le q_{0}-1$.
+If there is a prime divisor $q_{0}$ of $n$ which is bigger than $3$, then there will be an arithmetic progression $\{ q_{0}x + r \, | \, x \ge 0\}$, where $r \ne 0, 1,$ or $q_0-1$ and $2 \le r \le q_{0}-2$.
 Note that $q_0$ and $r$ are then relatively prime, and therefore Dirichlet's theorem tells us that this arithmetic progression contains infinitely many primes.
 In particular, it contains a prime $p_{0}$ that does not divide $n$.
-This choice of $p_{0}$ does not meet the requirement that it is either of the form $qx + 1$ or $qx-1$ for each prime divisor $q$ of $n$; it fails by construction for $q = q_{0}$.
+This choice of $p_{0}$ does not meet the requirement that it is either of the form $q_{0}x + 1$ or $q_{0}x-1$.
 The upshot is that there is no prime divisor of $n$ which is bigger than $3$, which means $n$ is of the form $2^{u}3^{v} $.
-The smallest prime number that is coprime to every number of the form $2^{u}3^{v}$ is $5$.
+The smallest prime number that is relatively prime to every number of the form $2^{u}3^{v}$ is $5$.
 Our proposition then tells that $n$ has to divide $5^{2} - 1 = 24$, as desired.

-\begin{rem} One can avoid the full strength of Dirichelt's theorem as used here.
+\begin{rem} One can avoid the full strength of Dirichlet's theorem as used here.
 It is enough to assume the special case that the arithmetic progression $5n + 2$ (or $5n+3$) contains infinitely many primes.
 This will allow us to show (exactly as above) that $5$ cannot divide $n$.
 Therefore it follows that $n$ has to divide $5^2 -1 = 24$.
 The above proof is, however, more natural.
 It explains naturally why only primes $2$ and $3$ can occur in the factorization of $n$. \end{rem}